 These types of stores usually have many subsites which house a wide range and category of products.
 The departmental stores might sell jewelry, clothing, home appliances and electronics, hardware products, sporting goods, stationery items, and many more under one roof.
 All these consumer goods are categorized under different sections and are found in various divisions of the same store.

-The Departmental store was founded on the basic concept of providing the customers with a one-stop-shop for the purchase of goods belonging to various categories.
-The idea of Departmental stores flourished in the nineteenth century after the industrial revolution.
-The first-ever Departmental store was opened in London in the year 1796 by the name Howell & Co.
-Some of the most popular departmental stores globally are Galaries Lafayett and Le Bon Marche in Paris, Selfridges and Harrods in London and Isetan in Tokyo.
+The departmental store was founded on the basic concept of providing the customers with a one-stop-shop for the purchase of goods belonging to various categories.
+The idea of departmental stores flourished in the nineteenth century after the industrial revolution.
+The first-ever departmental store was opened in London in the year 1796 by the name Howell & Co.
+Some of the most popular departmental stores globally are Galleries Lafayette and Le Bon Marche in Paris, Selfridges and Harrods in London, and Isetan in Tokyo.

 Supermarkets typically have a more extensive selection range than that of a traditional grocery store.
 The items are categorized and placed in aisles so that the customers can walk through them and take what they want.
-The aisles in the Supermarket typically contain fresh fruits, dairy, baked items, meat, canned and packaged foods, and all sorts of non-food items such as kitchen items, household items, pharmacy products, toiletries, etc.
+The aisles in a supermarket typically contain fresh fruits, dairy products, baked items, meat, canned and packaged foods, and all sorts of non-food items such as kitchen items, household items, pharmacy products, toiletries, etc.

-Usually, Supermarkets are built on a single floor with a large amount of floor space.
+Usually, supermarkets are built on a single floor with a large amount of floor space.
 They are located in the proximity of residential or busy urban areas to be convenient for the customers.
-Most of the Supermarkets are open for long hours, with some opening 24 hours a day.
+Most of the supermarkets are open for long hours, with some remaining open 24 hours a day.

-The combination of a Departmental store and a Supermarket is known as a Hypermarket.
-A Hypermarket was invented much later in the year 1931 to give the customers a feeling of a store even more massive than a Supermarket with the term Hypermarket.
+The combination of a departmental store and a supermarket is known as a hypermarket.
+A hypermarket was invented in the year 1931 to give the customers a feeling of a store even more massive than a supermarket.

 Hypermarkets usually have everything a customer needs for daily use, including groceries and even toys, furniture, and electronics for consumers to get everything under one roof.

-Hypermarkets are so common today that you can find many of them in both urban and rural places across a country.
-Some Hypermarkets are so large that they even house restaurants, Cafes, and beauty parlors with the convenience of shopping around all under one roof.
+Hypermarkets are so common today that you can find many of them in both urban and rural places across the country.
+Some hypermarkets are so large that they even house restaurants, cafes, and beauty parlors with the convenience of shopping around all under one roof.

-Departmental stores can have many floors, whereas a Supermarket often is limited to a single level.
-Supermarkets typically do not sell clothing, jewelry, and hardware, unlike a Departmental store.
-Departmental stores are not generally owned by corporate chains, unlike Supermarkets.
+Departmental stores can have many floors, whereas a supermarket often is limited to a single level.
+Supermarkets typically do not sell clothing, jewelery, and hardware, unlike a departmental stores.
+Departmental stores are not generally owned by corporate chains, unlike supermarkets.

-In today’s generation, it is essential to have some of the other online presence to enhance your business.
-It will help you increase your age, help process order more officiant Lee, and also give your business an extra edge over your competitors.
+In today’s generation, it is essential to have some other online presence to enhance your business.
+It will help you increase your age, help process orders more officiant Lee, and also give your business an extra edge over your competitors.

-Whether you want to go to a Kirana shop, supermarket, a hypermarket, or departmental store, having a social media presence or an e-commerce website can help you gain many more customers than you would in a brick and mortar store.
+Whether you want to go to a Kirana shop, supermarket, hypermarket, or departmental store, having a social media presence or an e-commerce website can help you gain many more customers than you would in a brick-and-mortar store.

-Now, if you own any of these hyperlocal businesses, it is essential that you incorporate means to deliver your products to your customer’s doorstep.
-You can tie up with a hyperlocal marketplace to deliver your products, or hire your own fleet of riders.
+Now, if you own any of these hyperlocal businesses and wish to take online orders, it is essential that you incorporate means to deliver your products to your customer’s doorstep.
+You can tie up with a hyperlocal marketplace to deliver your products or hire your own fleet of riders.
 But this can often be too costly for you!

 Want to learn more about SARAL?
 Do it here